vvaltchev/tilck/README.md

 In case you're not using a Debian-based system or your system does not have by default `gcc` and `g++` version 6.0 or higher, you'll have to manually setup your environment in a way that such statement is true.
 For example, if you are using an older Ubuntu can you could:

   * run build_toolchian to install all the necessary packages
-  * install gcc-6 and g++-6 somehow
+  * install gcc-6 and g++-6
-  * add gcc and g++ symlinks in ~/bin
+  * export CC=gcc-6 and CXX=g++-6
-  * add ~/bin as a first entry in your PATH enviroment variable

-In case you're not using a Debian system instead, you'll have to take a look at the build_toolchain script and install the same packages using the package manager available on your system.
+In case you're not using a Debian system instead, you'll have to take a look at the `build_toolchain` script and install the same packages using the package manager available on your system.

 Step 2.
-Run cmake this way:
+Run `cmake` this way:

     ./cmake_run

 Step 3.
-Compile the kernel this way:
+Compile the kernel and prepare the bootable image this way:

     ./make_run

-Optionally, you could also build kernel's unit tests this way:

-    ./make_run tests

 Step 4.
 Now you should have an image file named `exos.img` in the `build` directory.
 The easiest way for actually trying `exOS` at that point is to install `qemu` on your system and just run: